• Home

 In late 1998, he was “rediscovered” by the clinical pastoral chaplaincy movement, and once again began contributing to its history, giving major presentations in 1999, 2002, 2005, and 2012, as well as providing relevant essays during the years between and since.

 In private practice for 34 years -- followed by public practice since late 2013 -- he generally treated mixed psychiatric/ neurologic/ endocrinologic disorders in all age groups.
 During much of that time, he also worked, as a civilian medical officer, with military active duty personnel, retirees, and dependents, on whatever problems with which they presented, without assuming these to have emotional etiology.
-With sustained curiosity, he explored, among other things, how non-psychiatric factors masquerade as psychiatric disorders, how inflammatory factors impact the whole body (including the brain), and how answers to five short questions might suggest a person’s level of ego organization.
+With sustained curiosity, he explored, among other things, how non-psychiatric factors masquerade as psychiatric disorders, how inflammatory and circulatory factors impact the whole body (including the brain), and how answers to five short questions might suggest a person’s level of ego organization.

 He and his wife, Pat, have a blended family of two sons, one daughter (now deceased), and four grandchildren.
 In November 2013, they moved from the Chicago Northshore to the Long Island Northshore.
 In October 2016, they began moving to the Boston Northshore, to be closer to their children and grandchildren.